ennas-de/webxr-intro/README.md

 # webxr-intro

 Live Link: https://ennas-de.github.io/webxr-intro/

 This is an introductory sample to WebXR using HTML, CSS and JavaScript.

-The Tests included are gotten from https://immersive-web.github.io/webxr-samples/ This sample is used to understand the basic functionality and workings of the WebXR Device Api.
+The Test included is gotten from https://immersive-web.github.io/webxr-samples/ This sample is used to understand the basic functionality and workings of the WebXR Device Api.

-Tests included are:
+# Tests included:

 1. Hit test
-2. Hit Test Anchor
-3. Immersive AR Session

-All WebXR tests/samples are WebAR projects (No WebVR included).
+The WebXR test/sample is a WebAR project (No WebVR included).

 Thanks.